 Reason #2: Drug involvement

 The government may deny, suspend, or revoke your security clearance based on improper or illegal involvement with drugs.
-Disqualifying drug involvement may involve use of drugs like marijuana that are legal under state law but illegal under federal law.
+Disqualifying drug involvement may involve the use of drugs like marijuana that are legal under state law but illegal under federal law.
 Abusing prescription or other legal drugs may also prevent you from getting a clearance.

 These conditions may disqualify you from access to classified information: